0

 • UV light is the biggest culprit.
 It damages DNA and triggers enzymes that break down collagen.

-• Environmental pollution and chronic inflammation further accelerate skin aging.
+• Environmental pollution and chronic inflammation further accelerate visible skin aging.

 Microbiome influences

-• The skin and gut microbiomes (the body’s friendly bacteria) may influence skin inflammation, hydration, and repair.
-This is an emerging area of research, but it points to the idea that good gut health supports good skin.
+• The skin and gut microbiomes (the body's community of friendly bacteria) may influence skin inflammation, hydration, and how skin looks over time.
+This is an emerging area of research, but it points to the idea that good gut health supports skin that looks and feels healthier.

-• Stimulates fibroblasts (the cells that produce collagen and elastin).
+• Stimulates fibroblasts (the cells involved in collagen and elastin production).

-• Enhances blood flow and nutrient delivery to the skin.
+• Supports blood flow and nutrient delivery to skin.

-Estrogen works through receptors in the skin—ER-alpha, ER-beta, and G-protein estrogen receptors—which are found in fibroblasts, keratinocytes, and blood vessel cells.
-Supporting these pathways helps maintain skin structure and moisture.
+Estrogen works through receptors in the skin — ER-alpha, ER-beta, and G-protein estrogen receptors — found in fibroblasts, keratinocytes, and blood vessel cells.
+Research is exploring what these pathways may mean for how skin looks and feels — including hydration, texture, and resilience.

 What It Means for Women in Midlife